 - Shows up for part of an episode of Sons of Guns leaving a trail of awesome in his wake.

-- Penn & Teller brought up PETA with him for the episode on the Animal Wrongs Group.
+- Penn & Teller brought up PETA with him for the episode on them.
 He begins with getting a deer to tell PETA to blow him and it goes uphill from there.

 - Intercourse with You: About 90% of his catalogue.

 - The Man Behind the Man: The Nuge doesn't sing lead himself as much, usually leaving that role to his rhythm guitarist.
 Averted during his more recent live shows (where Nugent performs without a rhythm guitarist), where Nugent will sing most of the lead vocals.

 - Nobody Poops: Averted, with Too Much Information about liking to defecate in his pants onstage.